Tendonitis: symptoms, treatment and prevention

 Don’t overdo it

-Exercising regularly with proper technique, making sure you warm up and including some cross-training (which simply means mixing up the type of exercise you're doing) can help prevent injuries.
-But the key, says Sydney-based physiotherapist Steve Laybutt, is making sure you don’t overdo it.
-Maybe you’ve made the mistake of tackling a 5-hour uphill trek when the furthest you usually walk is to the shops and back.
+Under the guidance of a fitness professional, exercising regularly using proper techniques (like making sure you warm up properly) can help prevent injuries.
+But the key, says physiotherapist Steve Laybutt, is making sure you don’t overdo it.
+Maybe you’ve made the mistake of tackling a five-hour uphill trek when the furthest you usually walk is to the shops and back.

-“If you’ve got a 3-day hike coming up in 3 months, then you need to train accordingly,” Steve says.
+“If you’ve got a three-day hike coming up in three months, then you need to train accordingly,” Steve says.
 “Map it out, so by the time it comes around you’re able to build your tolerance up.”

 Stick to the 10% rule